limichael97/Professional-README-Generator/README.md

 * [Questions](#questions)

 # Installation
 Download the repository from Github
 # Usage
-Open terminal, type "index.js" in the command line, answer the prompts then a README.ms will be generated
+Open terminal, type "node index.js" in the command line, answer the prompts then a README.ms will be generated

 Video tutorial:
 https://www.youtube.com/watch?v=__6ZOUeAde8